 Freethinking visitors may find a tour of the Grandin Print Shop rewarding, despite some unavoidable proselytizing.
 Restoration of the building and of the print shop is superb.
 The ground-floor presentation, which includes live demonstrations of early nineteenth century printing techniques, is Colonial Williamsburg-caliber.
 Of course, as the tour continues one encounters dioramas of Joseph Smith being visited by an angel and such, followed by an explicit but courteous invitation to join the church.
 The Mormons train their interpretive guides marvelously; even the youngest will have a smooth and "official" answer ready if a visitor asks questions about Dogberry or other issues controversial for Mormons.

-For anyone keeping score, this is the only attraction on the Freethought Trail operated by a religious organization.
+For anyone keeping score, this is the only attraction on the Freethought Trail operated as proselytizing public site by a religious organization.
 Inclusion of a site or attraction on the Trail does not indicate that management of that site or attraction supports the goals of the Trail or participates in its operation.